Skip to Main Content

 3. major field(s) of study, including the college, division, department or program in which the student is enrolled;

-5. dates of attendance;
+5. dates of attendance and degree award dates;

 6. degrees, scholarships, honors, and awards, including President’s List, Dean’s List, honorary organizations and grade point average of students selected;